paisely65/Dictionaries/README.md

 # Dictionaries
-The 'How to on using Dictionaries in Python"
+The 'How to on using Dictionaries in Python".
 A dictionary is similar to a list, but you access values by looking up a key instead of an index.
 A key may be any string or number.
 Dictionaries are enclosed in curly braces, like so:

 d = {'key1' : 1, 'key2' : 2, 'key3' : 3}
 This is a dictionary called d with three key-value pairs.
 The key 'key1' points to the value 1, 'key2' to 2, and so on.